global-line-network/coding-challenge/instruction.md

-run docker-compose up in this directory
+run "docker-compose up" in this directory